Yellowen/Owrang/docs/user/knowledge/docs.user.knowledge.doctype.md

-ERPNext is a based on a “metadata” (data about data) framework that helps define all the different types of documents in the system.
-The basic building block of ERPNext is a DocType.
+Owrang is a based on a “metadata” (data about data) framework that helps define all the different types of documents in the system.
+The basic building block of Owrang is a DocType.

 A DocType represents both a table in the database and a form from which a user can enter data.